SietseAchterop/RtcNoordApp/README.md

   -  X/Y plots
   -  A tab to use video separate from the rest.
 E.g. to easilty make a short loop in the video a a slow speed.

+### Advanced used

+It is possible to use the data from a session directly in python.
+There prototyping and other experiments on the data can by done from the python prompt.
+To do this, start python3 in the RtcNoordApp directory.

+Then after the following commands

+    import globalData as gd
+    import main
+    main.interactive()

+data from the session can be viewed, for example

+    gd.sessionInfo
+    import matplotlib.pyplot as plt

+    gd.dataObject.shape
+    plt.plot(gd.dataObject[:, 2])
+    gd.norm_arrays.shape
+    plt.plot(gd.norm_arrays[0, :, 17])

+    plt.show()

+    main.myFirstExtension('Hallo!')